The Columbia Club

-The Columbia Club is a private club located on Monument Circle in downtown Indianapolis, Indiana.
-The current structure was built in 1925 as the club's third home on the same site.
+The Columbia Club is a private club located on Monument Circle in downtown Indianapolis, Indiana, United States.
+The club was founded in 1889 and the current structure was built in 1925 as the club's third home on the same site.

 Club history

-The Columbia Club was originally formed on February 13, 1889, by a group of prominent local Republicans as the Harrison Marching Society as they had supported the presidential campaign of Benjamin Harrison.
-After the election, the Society acquired a clubhouse on Monument Circle and changed its name to the Columbia Club to continue operation as a private club.
-Quickly growing its membership, the Club evolved into the premier private club in Indianapolis.
-The Club is no longer partisan and now numbers in its ranks a great many Democrats and members of other parties.
-According to the Club, the founders of the Indianapolis Motor Speedway (home of the Indianapolis 500) met there to discuss its construction.
+The Columbia Club was originally formed on February 13, 1889, by a group of prominent local Republicans as the Harrison Marching Society to support the presidential campaign of Benjamin Harrison.
+After the election, the society acquired a clubhouse on Monument Circle and changed its name to the Columbia Club to continue operation as a private club.
+Quickly growing its membership, the club evolved into the premier private club in Indianapolis.
+The club is no longer partisan and now numbers in its ranks Democrats and members of other parties.
+According to the club, the founders of the Indianapolis Motor Speedway (home of the Indianapolis 500) met there to discuss its construction.
 In 1984, secret meetings were held there to negotiate the move of the Baltimore Colts to Indianapolis.

-The Club has hosted every Republican president since Benjamin Harrison while in office or as a candidate and serves as temporary living quarters for many Indiana state legislators during the legislative session.
-In addition to the thousands of business leaders and politicians who have been members, the Club has also included many artists and musicians including Hoagy Carmichael and T.C.
+Although now non-partisan, the club has hosted every Republican president since Benjamin Harrison while in office or as a candidate and serves as temporary living quarters for many Indiana state legislators during the legislative session.
+In addition to the thousands of business leaders and politicians who have been members, the club has also included many artists and musicians including Hoagy Carmichael and T.C.
 Steele.
 It is located in the Washington Street-Monument Circle Historic District.

 Building history

-The current home of the Columbia Club was built on Monument Circle in 1925 by local architecture firm Rubush & Hunter.
-The club razed their five-story home built in 1898 for the current ten-story structure to accommodate their growing membership and popularity.
-A smaller club had existed on the site from 1889 to 1898.
-As one of the most prominent and architecturally significant buildings in downtown Indianapolis, the Columbia Club was added to the National Register of Historic Places in 1983.
+The Columbia Club has had three clubhouses, all in the same spot on Monument Circle.
+The original clubhouse stood from 1889 to 1898.
+It was replaced with a five-story building that stood until 1925.
+That building was replaced with the club's current home, a ten-story structure, designed by local architecture firm Rubush & Hunter.
+The club razed the 1898 building to accommodate its growing membership and popularity.
+Robush and Hunter followed guidelines for the new building proposed by fellow architect William Early Russ so that it would complement the Soldiers' and Sailors' Monument.
+The William P. Jungclaus Company carried out construction for the 1925 building.
+The Columbia Club was added to the National Register of Historic Places in 1983.